XenitAB/azure-devops-templates/README.md

   - Privacy: Public
 - Press "Begin Import"

+#### Keeping the repository up to date

-The repository contains a GitHub Action that will run and update from upstream at least once per hour, see `./.github/workflows/update-azure-devops-templates-from-upstream.yaml`.
+The repository contains a GitHub Action that will automatically run and update from upstream at least once per hour, see `./.github/workflows/update-azure-devops-templates-from-upstream.yaml`.

+In order for this to run correctly, you need to add a secret to your project named XXXXXXXXX.
+This secrets needs to be a Personal Access Token (PAT) with access to the `workflow` scope.
+For information on how to create a PAT [see here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
+For more information about how to add a secret, [see here](https://docs.github.com/en/actions/security-guides/encrypted-secrets).

 # Versioning